 RSPO Supply Chain Certification

 In 2012, REA obtained RSPO supply chain certification (SCC).
-This allows the group to sell the crude palm oil (CPO) and crude palm kernel oil (CPKO) produced by RSPO certified estates to buyers looking to make physical purchases of RSPO certified sustainable palm oil (“CSPO”).
+This allows the group to sell the crude palm oil (CPO) and crude palm kernel oil (CPKO) produced by REA’s RSPO certified estates to buyers that look to purchase RSPO certified sustainable palm oil (“CSPO”).

-At present the mass balance system is preferable for REA because it enables the group to continue to purchase oil palm fresh fruit bunches (FFB) from independent smallholders who are not yet RSPO certified.
-By continuing to engage with these smallholders, the group can assist them to improve their practices, which should enable them to obtain RSPO certification in the future.
-In order to produce segregated CSPO, REA would have to exclude these smallholders from its supply chain.
+At present, the mass balance system is preferable for REA because it enables the group to continue to purchase oil palm fresh fruit bunches (FFB) from independent smallholders who are not yet RSPO certified.
+By continuing to engage with these smallholders, the group can assist them to improve their farming practices, which can enable them to obtain RSPO certification in the future.
+If REA had chosen to produce segregated CSPO, REA would have had to exclude these smallholders from its supply chain.
 For many of these smallholders, this would prevent them from obtaining income from their land because there are very few alternative palm oil mills near enough to process their FFB.
 More information about how REA is working with smallholders to improve their practices can be found here.

 International Sustainability and Carbon Certification

-The defining feature of the International Sustainability and Carbon Certification (ISCC) standard is that it requires that the net GHG emissions associated with the production and use of palm oil as a biofuel must be at least 35% lower than if the equivalent amount of energy was generated by burning fossil fuels.
+The International Sustainability and Carbon Certification (ISCC) is a multi-stakeholder initiative and sustainability certification system.
+The defining feature of the ISCC standard is that it requires that the net GHG emissions associated with the production and use of palm oil as a biofuel must be at least 35% lower than if the equivalent amount of energy was generated by burning fossil fuels.
 Due to the fact that biodiesel produced from ISCC certified palm oil is deemed to meet the requirements of the European Union Renewable Energy Directive (EU RED), EU member states can count biodiesel produced from ISCC certified palm oil towards their renewable energy targets.